andrconstruction/FilterBundle/README.md

 use Bukashk0zzz\FilterBundle\Annotation\FilterAnnotation as Filter;
 ```

-Annotation `@Filter` has one required option *filter* which value should be name of Zend filter class.
+Annotation `@Filter` has one required option *filter* which value should be name of Laminas filter class.
 It can be set like this `@Filter("StringTrim")` or `@Filter(filter="AppBundle\Filter\MyCustomFilter")`.

-`AppBundle\Filter\MyCustomFilter` - in this example, must be class that extends `\Zend\Filter\AbstractFilter`
+`AppBundle\Filter\MyCustomFilter` - in this example, must be class that extends `\Laminas\Filter\AbstractFilter`

-Also there is one not required option `options` - it must be array type and will pass to Zend filter using `setOptions` method from zend filter.
+Also there is one not required option `options` - it must be array type and will pass to Laminas filter using `setOptions` method from Laminas filter.

 Example entity
 --------------